MicrosoftDocs/iis-docs/iis/publish/deploying-application-packages/deploying-wordpress-via-packages-in-a-hosting-environment.md

 A. Create a Customer Application Web Site
 B. Create a Customer Application Database
-C. Import the Application Package using a CLI Command or PowerShell Script <a id="_Ref281465620"></a>
+C. Import the Application Package using a CLI Command or PowerShell Script

+<a id="_Ref281465620"></a>

 #### A. Create a Customer Application Web Site

 To create a customer application Web site, complete the steps described in A. Create an IIS Web Site for this Application.

-<a id="_Ref281465621"></a>**Tips:**
+<a id="_Ref281465621"></a> **Tips:**

-· When you create the Web site in IIS, give your application a user-friendly name by creating a fully qualified domain name (FQDN) for the host header and adding that FQDN to your Domain Name Service.
+- When you create the Web site in IIS, give your application a user-friendly name by creating a fully qualified domain name (FQDN) for the host header and adding that FQDN to your Domain Name Service.

-· You can automate this process using a script similar to the one described in the section Automated Deployment Script.
+- You can automate this process using a script similar to the one described in the section Automated Deployment Script.

 #### B. Create a Customer Application Database